Jesse Jackson Fast Facts

 October 2013 - Following public pleas from Jackson, Colombia's FARC guerrillas release Kevin Scott Sutay, who had been captured by FARC guerrillas on June 20, while he was backpacking through Colombia.

-August 19, 2014 - Writes an op-ed for USA Today, "There's a 'Ferguson' Near You," commenting on the shooting death of 18-year-old Ferguson, Missouri resident Michael Brown, which sparked protests and a national debate.
+August 19, 2014 - Writes an op-ed for USA Today, "There's a 'Ferguson' Near You," commenting on the shooting death of 18-year-old Michael Brown in Ferguson, Missouri, by local police.
+Brown's death sparked protests and a national debate surrounding controversial police encounters.

+November 17, 2017 - Announces he has been diagnosed with Parkinson's disease.

+July 12, 2019 - Pens a letter to President Donald Trump urging him to grant a full pardon of former Illinois Governor Rod Blagojevich.